lizardking/SolarEdge.net/README.md

 The behaviour, bindings and other settings of the WCF service can be adjusted in the app.config file.

 This WCF service provides methods to get the latestes data and it also has methods to register for automatic updates when data updates are available.
-It is recommend to use the automatic update subscription functionality to ensure that the latest data is always available.
+It is recommended to use the automatic update subscription functionality to ensure that the latest data is always available.

 Depending on your windows version you might need to use the following statement to allow for proper function of the service (make sure you use the correct DOMAIN/user and to adjust the url if you change it in the app.config):

 `netsh http add urlacl url=http://+:8735/SolarEdgeWCFService user=DOMAIN\user`

-The _SolarEdgeServiceClient_ project contains a class libary with the necessary client code to receive data updates from the _SolarEdgeService_.

 Misc